mahyar1992/Email-checker/README.md

 # Email-checker
-Simple Email-checker using regex \n
+- Simple Email-checker using regex
-This is the change